 Building an innovation lab isn’t a bad idea, nor has it proven to be the best solution for solving the corporate innovation challenge.
 Rather than throwing money away, building and staffing an innovation lab, established enterprises need a mechanism for turning their best ideas into independent startups of their own.

 Just because ideas get stuck in the red tape of corporate bureaucracy, doesn’t mean there aren’t ways to break free.
-One way enterprises can get out of their own way is by creating a corporate innovation program for turning the best innovation ideas in the organization into independent startups.
-While the parent company focuses on sustaining innovation, corporate spinouts can focus on disruptive innovations for the future.
+One way enterprises can get out of their own way is to work with a startup studio to create to help turn the best innovation ideas in the organization into independent new businesses.
+Not only does the startup studio model allow the the parent company focus on incremental innovation at the core of their business, it creates space to experiment and develop transformative new products and businesses for the future.

-And where will these ideas and these startups come from: From within the organization, of course!
+Where will the ideas for these startups and products come from: From within the organization, of course!
 Not only do the employees at large organizations already have lots of ideas, but they also have expertise and insight into the big challenges facing their industries—all of which adds up to a significant unfair advantage for the organization.
-This untapped advantage can become the saving grace for established organizations faced with the reality of innovating or dying a slow death while scrappy startups innovate all around them.
+This untapped advantage can become the saving grace for large corporations faced with the reality of innovating or dying a slow death while scrappy startups innovate all around them.

-Likewise, these spinout organizations must be earnest in their endeavor to solve real problems and establish a sustainable business model.
-Establishing an innovation strategy and a process for evaluating new ventures each step of the way helps determine when to pivot, persevere or walk away when it becomes clear that a particular venture is not viable.
+Likewise, the startup studio model provides a sandbox for these new ventures to be earnest in their endeavor to solve real problems and establish a sustainable business model.
+Startup studios usually have an established processes for evaluating ideas and new ventures each step of the way to determine when to pivot, persevere or walk away when it becomes clear that a particular venture is not viable.
+These processes are crucial to being able to de-risk and commercialize ideas quickly, and run multiple experiments at the same time.

-Smart organizations will build an entire portfolio of these spin-out organizations, knowing that some might flop hard, while others will become breakout successes.
-This army of corporate spin-outs enables established businesses to innovate faster and lead the innovative disruption in their industries so that they can survive and thrive well into the future.
+Smart organizations will work with a corporate startup studio to build an entire portfolio of experimental projects and new startups, knowing that some might flop hard, while others will become breakout successes.
+This army of corporate spinouts enables established businesses to innovate faster, and lead the innovative disruption in their industries, so that they can survive and thrive well into the future.

 Most companies follow a similar playbook on their quest for a competitive edge.
 They engage in research and development to iterate and improve their offerings, use mergers and acquisitions to expand their footprint, and devote corporate venture capital to strategic investments in promising startups.